Faculty and Staff

 Additional accredited programs in: Illustration at Parsons School of Design; Computer Graphics, Cinema History, Animation and Film Production at the School of Visual Arts

-Professor Leonard Antinori comes to Molloy's Art Dept. after a long career as Chairperson and faculty member of the nationally recognized Fine Arts Dept. at St. Francis Preparatory School in Queens, New York.
+Professor Antinori comes to Molloy's Art Department after a long career as chairperson and faculty member of the nationally recognized Fine Arts Department at St. Francis Preparatory School in Queens, New York.

-Leonard has exhibited his Fine Arts drawings and paintings in various solo and group shows including the The International Center and the Ridge Street Gallery in Manhattan and the Front Street Gallery in Greenport, New York.
-He continues to do freelance Illustration and Graphic Design with clients including The New York Daily News, Publisher's Weekly, McGraw-Hill Publications, The American Lawyer, The National Catholic Reporter, Dance Theater Workshop and Citibank/Citicorp, N.A.
+He has exhibited his original Fine Arts drawings and paintings in various solo and group shows including the The International Center and the Ridge Street Gallery in Manhattan and the Front Street Gallery in Greenport, New York.
+He continues to do freelance illustration and graphic design with clients including The New York Daily News, Publisher's Weekly, McGraw-Hill Publications, The American Lawyer, The National Catholic Reporter, Dance Theater Workshop and Citibank/Citicorp, N.A.

-Leonard possesses New York State Permanent Art Teaching (K-12) Certification, School Administrator/Supervision (SAS) Certification and School District Administrator (SDA) Certification and is the recipient of the St. Francis Preparatory School Franciscan Spirit (1999) Award, the Educational Excellence (2006) Award and the New York State 11th District, Northern Queens, Outstanding Teaching (2007) Award.
+Professor Antinori possesses New York State Permanent Art Teaching (K-12) Certification, School Administrator/Supervision (SAS) Certification and School District Administrator (SDA) Certification.
+He is the recipient of the St. Francis Preparatory School Franciscan Spirit (1999) Award, the Educational Excellence (2006) Award and the New York State 11th District, Northern Queens, Outstanding Teaching (2007) Award.